sib-swiss/containers-introduction-training/docs/course_material/introduction_containers.md

 !!! note "Where does the image come from?"
     If the image `ubuntu` was not on your computer yet, `docker` will search and try to get them from [dockerhub](https://hub.docker.com/), and download it.

-Check out the container panel at the Docker dashboard or open another local shell and type:
+Check out the container panel at the Docker dashboard or open another host terminal and type:

 ```
 docker container ls -a